 Skeletal Muscles: What Is It, Function, Location, Anatomy

-Edited By Irshad Anwar | Updated on Aug 22, 2024 01:40 PM IST
+Edited By Irshad Anwar | Updated on Nov 28, 2024 05:27 PM IST

-Definition Of Skeletal Muscles
+Definition of Skeletal Muscles

 Skeletal muscles are striated, voluntary tissues of muscles attached to bones by tendons and responsible for initiating or controlling body movements.
 These muscles have long, cylindrical fibres and striations due to actin and myosin filaments realizing activities right from locomotion to the maintenance of posture or heat production.

-Apart from the skeletal, there are other major divisions of muscles: cardiac muscle, which is involuntary and found in the heart; and smooth muscle, which is involuntary, located within the walls of internal organs.
+Apart from the skeletal, there are other major divisions of muscles cardiac muscle, which is involuntary and found in the heart and smooth muscle, which is involuntary, located within the walls of internal organs.
 All three types of muscles combine to perform very vital functions necessary for the overall operations of the body.

-Structure Of Skeletal Muscles
+Structure of Skeletal Muscles

-Microscopic Anatomy Of Skeletal Muscles
+Microscopic Anatomy of Skeletal Muscles

-The anatomical structure of skeletal muscles include:
+The anatomical structure of skeletal muscles includes:

 Muscle Fiber (Cell)